alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

 * DoHex only expects polymorphic behavior from a programming language.
-Hence we can use Java, JavaScript, C++, C#; or modern languages that are not considered as OO like Rust and Go or old structural programming languages like C (by vtable[^15]).
+Hence we can use Java, JavaScript, C++, C#, Python; or modern languages that are not considered as OO like Rust and Go or old structural programming languages like C (by vtable[^15]).

 * Hexagonal Architecture is already used in embedded systems.[^16] DoHex architecture can be used for frontend, backend and embedded applications.